Karl Wolff: Early life and career

 Karl Friedrich Otto Wolff was born the son of a wealthy district court judge in Darmstadt on 13 May 1900.
 During World War I he graduated from school in 1917, volunteered to join the Imperial German Army (Leibgarde-Infanterie-Regiment Nr.
 115), and served on the Western Front.
 He rose to the rank of lieutenant and was awarded both the Iron Cross second class and first class.

 After the war, Wolff was forced to leave the army because of the reduction of the German armed forces following the terms imposed by the Treaty of Versailles.
 Wolff was in the paramilitary Freikorps from December 1918 to May 1920.
 He started a two-year apprenticeship at the Bethmann Bank in Frankfurt and married Frieda von Römheld in 1923.
 The couple moved to Munich, where Wolff worked for Deutsche Bank.
 In June 1924, he was laid off and joined a public relations firm.
-Wolff may also have studied law, but never took any state exams.
+Wolff may also have studied law, but never took any state examinations.
 In 1925, he started his own public relations company which he operated in Munich until 1933.